osmoscraft/osmosnote/BACKLOG.md

     - xargs
     - ripgrep
 - Workflow: A landing state (recent + open new).
-- Workflow: Cancel remote action after cursor move
 - Workflow: Show app version
 - Core: Use real anchor to represent links for improved a11y.
 Need to disable focus.

 v0.0.12 release candidate:

+- Workflow: Cancel remote action after any keypress
 - Workflow: Prompt for confirmation when deleting a note with references.
 - Workflow: Display "New" as status when opening a new file.
 - Workflow: Keyboard shortcut to indent/outdent section or list: ctrl + ,|.